 ii.
 The company should have a listing history of 6 months.

 iii.
-Companies that are allowed to trade in F&O segment are only eligible to be constituent of the index.
+Companies that are allowed to trade in the F&O segment are only eligible to be constituents of the index.

 iv.
-A company which comes out with an IPO will be eligible for inclusion in the index, if it fulfills the normal eligibility criteria for the index for a 3 month period instead of a 6 month period.
+A company that comes out with an IPO will be eligible for inclusion in the index if it fulfills the normal eligibility criteria for the index for a 3-month period instead of a 6-month period.

-Index is re-balanced on semi-annual basis.
-The cut-off date is January 31 and July 31 of each year, i.e. For semi-annual review of indices, average data for six months ending the cut-off date is considered.
-Four weeks prior notice is given to market from the date of
+The index is re-balanced on a semi-annual basis.
+The cut-off date is January 31 and July 31 of each year, i.e. For a semi-annual review of indices, average data for six months ending the cut-off date is considered.
+Four weeks prior notice is given to the market from the date of

 Aron, Bachelors in Commerce from Mangalore University, entered the world of Equity research to explore his interests in financial markets.
 Outside of work, you can catch him binging on a show, supporting RCB, and dreaming of visiting Kasol soon.
 He also believes that eating kid’s ice-cream is the best way to teach them taxes.